Jagjit Chadha: Views on Current Economic Policy

+Education and Professional History

-He is on secondment from his position as Professor and Chair in Money and Banking in the Department of Economics at the University of Kent.
-He is Professor of Commerce at Gresham College and was Chair of the Money, Macro and Finance Research Group (now Money Macro and Finance Society) and was previously a specialist adviser to the Treasury Select Committee.
+Prior to taking up his position at NIESR in 2016, he was Professor and Chair in Money and Banking in the Department of Economics at the University of Kent.
+He was concurrently Professor of Commerce at Gresham College from 2014-18 and was Chair of the Money, Macro and Finance Research Group from 2011 to 2017 (now Money Macro and Finance Society) and has acted as a specialist adviser to the Treasury Select Committee on several occasions.
 He is also a part-time, Visiting Professor of Economics at Cambridge University.

-Chadha obtained his education from The John Lyon School and then University College London and the London School of Economics.
+Chadha obtained his education from The John Lyon School followed by an undergraduate degree from University College London culminating with a Master’s degree from the London School of Economics.
 He then became an advisor and researcher at the Bank of England working on monetary economics, in particular on the interaction of financial markets and monetary regimes.